What went wrong with Xiaomi's dream journey in India?

 Chinese consumer electronics company Xiaomi Technology India Private Limited is again in news.
-The company, which is one the market leaders in India's smartphone market, had hogged the limelight for offering popular and affordable smartphones and best-in-class hardware at the best rates.
+The company, which is one of the market leaders in India's smartphone market, had hogged the limelight for offering popular and affordable smartphones and best-in-class hardware at the best rates.
 But the company has also grabbed the Indian government’s attention due to legal complications.

 The company came into the limelight after the central probe agency Enforcement Directorate (ED) seized over Rs 5,500 crore from Xiaomi over violations of the Indian foreign exchange law.